Kheriberto/IBM_C4_LABS/README.md

-# IBM_C4_W1_LAB1
+# IBM_C4_LABs
-Exercises from the IBM course Python for Data Science, AI &amp; Development from Coursera
+Exercises from the IBM course Python for Data Science, and Development from Coursera